 I intend to hold the data you share with me indefinitely, for I hope to have a long writing career!
+Also, I have promised subscribers access to free stories, previews, etc. and intend to produce such material indefinitely.
 However, I will cease to hold your data if one of the following happens:

 - Great Cthulhu rises from his slumbers.

 - You request that I delete it (see below).